hegelai/prompttools/docs/source/index.rst

 interfaces like *code* and *notebooks*.

 .. image:: ../../img/demo.gif
-   :alt: The prompttools notebook demog.
+   :alt: The prompttools notebook demo.
+   :align: center

 There are primarily two ways you can use ``prompttools`` in your LLM workflow: